gzzhanghao/queue/README.md

 ### Task(opts)

 Create a task with given options.
-The opts parameter must provides following methods:
+The opts parameter must provides a `run(resource)` method, and may provides a `abort()` method in the case that the task may be aborted.

-- run(resource) Invoked when the resource is present and the task should be running
-- abort() Invoked when the user wants to abort the task

 ### Task#run(resource)